Theory of weights for log convergent cohomologies II: the case of a proper SNCL scheme in characteristic $p>0$: Log convergent linearization functors of SNCL schemes

 \section{Log convergent linearization functors of SNCL schemes}

 In this section we show several properties of log convergent linearization functors of SNCL schemes.
-This is an SNCL version of \cite[\S6]{nhw} in which several properties of the log convergent linearization functor of a smooth scheme with a relative SNCD have been shown.
+These results are SNCL versions of results in \cite[\S6]{nhw} in which several properties of the log convergent linearization functor of a smooth scheme with a relative SNCD have been shown.

 For a log smooth log formal scheme ${\cal Q}$ over a log formal scheme $T$ and for a nonnegative integer $i$ and an integer $k$, set

 Then we have a filtration $P:=\{P_k\}_{k\in {\mab Z}}$ on $\Om^i_{{\cal Q}/T}$.